Student Spotlight: Mary Zaborniak

 “I grew impatient, so I joined a series of garage bands and played keyboards for weddings,” she said.
 “But I needed to keep a steady income, so I became a flight attendant.”

-In 1986, Zaborniak was hired by United Airlines, where she still works.
+In 1986, Zaborniak was hired by United Airlines.
 She married and had a son, Mark, and she eventually forgot about music.
 Once a year, she pulled out her accordion or sat at the piano to play Christmas carols, and every so often she would speak with her husband about returning to school.

 When her son Mark was ready for college, he enrolled at College of DuPage and was a member of the percussion ensemble.
 Zaborniak and her husband attended concerts at the McAninch Arts Center and spoke with Mike Folker, Applied Music coordinator and director of Percussion, and Lee Kesselman, professor/director of Choral Music.

 With a renewed vigor, Zaborniak started at College of DuPage in January of 2010.
-She joined DuPage Chorale under Kesselman's leadership and is now playing the marimba in the Percussion Ensemble, led by Folker.
-She has also studied music theory and aural skills with COD professor Tom Tallman.
+She joined DuPage Chorale under Kesselman’s leadership and played the marimba in the Percussion Ensemble, led by Folker.
+She studied music theory and aural skills with COD professor Tom Tallman.

 “I reviewed what I knew in my youth and learned vocabulary that I didn’t know,” she said.
 “I soaked in everything that the music faculty teaches.
 Karol Sue Reddington, my piano instructor, was so patient in teaching me proper piano technique and a variety of repertoire.
 I am also grateful for the support and positive attitudes of Professors Tallman, Kesselman and Folker.
 I could not and would not pursue my musical goals without them.”